 Did you know that a child passport is only good for five years?
-Adult passports last for ten years, so it’s all too common for families to forget to renew their children’s passports when they expire.
+Adult passports are valid for ten years, so it’s all too common for families to forget to renew their children’s passports when they expire.

 How to Renew a Child Passport